MrTrentDaVinci/SCIS/GreenfieldFileMap.md

 4. Phase 1+ files rely on Phase 0 outputs; Phases 2-5 depend on registries/NCCF.
 5. Documentation and glossary (A1p8-A1p9) are generated after core program is stable.

-Perfect!
-Let’s visualize the **Greenfield project file generation flow** so it’s clear how inputs and TOON instructions create all A1 files.

 ---